ACCarnall/bagpipes/docs/fitting_galaxies.rst

 	fit.plot_fit()
 	fit.plot_corner()

 and will be saved in the ``pipes/plots/`` subdirectory of your working directory.
+These plots are designed for diagnostic purposes, rather than as publication-quality figures.

 The run keyword argument